sky1502/WatchIt/README.md

    and posts it to `${API}/v1/event/upgrade`.
 6. The content script (`content.js`) listens for those decisions and renders warnings, blur effects, or a blocking interstitial.
+7. To archive the captured screenshots for later review, set `WATCHIT_SAVE_SCREENSHOTS=true` (they default to staying in-memory only).
+Screenshots will be written under `WATCHIT_SCREENSHOT_DIR` without delaying policy decisions.

 ### Postgres replicator (optional)
 Need a centralized datastore while keeping the low-latency local path?
 Use